pencer-io/pencer-io.github.io/_posts/2020-05-14-ctt-htb-devel.md

 c:\>type c:\users\administrator\desktop\root.txt.txt
 ```

-## Alternative Method (not using Metasploit)
+## Alternative Method (without Meterpreter)

-Brief notes on a different wat to complete the box.
+Brief notes on a different way to complete the box.

 Create payload as before using MSFVenom: